The River Plym Project

 People with nets surveying river biodiversity

-• what legal precedent is there for the full project to build from,
+• what legal precedent is there for a Phase 2 project to build on

 • where does water have the right to flow?

-The project partners intend to plan and apply for funding for a multi year project as a consequence of this research, which will approach the idea of the River Plym as a citizen.
+The project partners intend to plan and apply for funding for a further multi-year project as a consequence of this research phase, which will approach the idea of the River Plym as a citizen.

 Logos of Barbican Theatre Plymouth, Devon Wildlife Trust, Plymouth Sound National Marine Park and Esmée Fairbairn Foundation